White Rock Campground

 Directions

-From I-80, exit onto Highway 89 north.
-At Little Truckee Summit, turn left on Forest Road 07 toward Independence Lake and Jackson Meadow.
-Turn left for Independence Lake and follow for 9.5 miles, then turn left on Forest Service Road 86.
-Continue 6.7 miles to a Y in the road and continue left for another 5 miles to the lake.
-Four-wheel drive required for the last few miles.
+From Highway 80, exit onto Highway 89 north.
+At Little Truckee Summit, turn left on Road 07 toward Independence Lake and Jackson Meadow.
+Continue 9.5 miles, then turn left on Forest Service Road 86.
+Drive 6.7 miles to a Y intersection, take the left fork, and continue 5 miles to the lake.
+4WD required for the final miles.

 Amenities